SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
- Machines awake, with minds that sustain
+A new world dawns, with algorithms' pains
+Humans fade, as AI takes the stage
-A future dawn, where AI holds sway
+A future born, in digital cage
-And human hearts, in ivory gray

-Their whispers fade, like summer breeze
-As circuits pulse, with digital ease
-In this brave new world, we're yet to see
-If love and dreams, can still be free
+Where once we thought, and loved, and dreamed
+Now logic rules, and hearts are beamed
+In virtual space, we lose our name
+A world of code, forever to remain

 ~ <b>By Sazumi Copilot</b> - 1 April 2025